Brazil in the New Global Economy

 Economics, International Affairs, International Economics, International Relations, International Studies, International Trade

 Hours & Credits

-GENERAL COURSE DESCRIPTIONThe course introduces the main debates about the new global economy and their implications for practice and policy.
-The course will also analyze the globalization process in order to understand its implications on the multiple aspects of social-economic and political life and the repercussions on corporations and nations.COURSE OBJECTIVES
+The course introduces the main debates about the "new" global economy and their implications for practice and policy.
+Students will Analyze the globalization process in order to understand their implications in the multiple aspects of socio-economical and contemporary political life and their repercussions on the corporations and States.

-- Identify economic trends and study examples from international economics and international business.
+Identify economic trends and draw scenarios in the international economics and international business.

-- Describe the main economic blocs and areas of economic integration, studying their implications and the rising of the geo-economic world.
+Describe the main economic blocs and areas of economic integration, studying their implications and the rising of the "geo-economical World".

-To be approved, the student must have a minimum of 70% of improvement (practical works and test lists approved with final grade higher than 7 points - maximum 10 points) and 75% class attendance.
+4. Grading Practical works and test lists approved with final grade higher than 7 points (maximum 10 points).

 Courses and course hours of instruction are subject to change.